You catch this virus from having sex. So why aren’t people talking about that?

 It’s passed mostly via sex, but doctors aren’t talking about that to their patients.
 Why not?

-It’s because there is a vaccine to prevent HPV infection, but people have to be vaccinated before they could ever be infected.
+It’s because there is a vaccine to prevent HPV infection.
+But for it to work best, people have to get it long before they could ever be infected.
 That means vaccinating 11- and 12-year-olds, and most parents get very squeamish about the thought of sex and kids that age.

 Related: There's a Silent Epidemic of Cancer Among Men